Author

 - Restrictions on download, resharing, or copying

-These controls allow legal teams to collaborate efficiently with external counsel and clients while maintaining visibility and accountability over sensitive materials.
+Controls like these allow legal teams to collaborate efficiently with outsiders like external counsel and clients, and still maintain the visibility and accountability that is required for such sensitive materials.

 Governance as Continuous, Matter-Level Risk Management

-Security in legal digital workspaces is not a one-time configuration.
+Security in anything, including legal digital workspaces, is a long game – not a one-time configuration.
 Governance must be continuous and aligned with the legal lifecycle.

-Matter access should be reviewed at key milestones such as case closure, project completion, or regulatory resolution to ensure permissions are revoked, content is retained appropriately, and residual exposure is minimized.
-Ongoing reviews help legal teams adapt to evolving risks, regulations, and organizational changes.
+For example, throughout the lifecycle of a case, matter access should be reviewed at key milestones.
+This includes times like case closure, project completion, or regulatory resolution.
+These reviews help legal teams adapt to risks, regulations, and organizational changes as they occur.

-Training also remains critical, as even the strongest controls can be undermined by unclear processes or inconsistent usage.
+Training is also critical, as even the strongest controls can be undermined by unclear processes or inconsistent usage.

 Legal Teams as Leaders in Secure Digital Workspaces

-Legal teams are uniquely positioned to shape secure digital workspaces.
-By defining confidentiality standards, acceptable collaboration models, and AI usage boundaries, legal departments help ensure technology aligns with regulatory, ethical, and client obligations not the other way around.
+Legal teams have a unique opportunity to be a part of shaping secure digital workspaces.
+By defining strong confidentiality standards, acceptable collaboration models, and clear AI usage boundaries, legal departments help ensure technology aligns with regulatory, ethical, and client obligations – not the other way around.

 Security and productivity are not opposing goals.
 When digital workspaces are designed around legal realities, they reinforce each other.